unauthorizeds/backend/README.md

-We're here to make your naked images!
+We're here to make content that increases your dopamine & other hormones!